Colin-b/pyxelrest/README.md

 ### Developer Installation (using PIP)

 1. Within Microsoft Excel, `Trust access to the VBA project object model` should be enabled.
    > File > Options > Trust Center > Trust Center Settings > Macro Settings
-2. Build the add-in C# solution:
+2. Build the add-in C# solution using [Microsoft Visual Studio](https://visualstudio.microsoft.com):

-In order to do so, you need to add a test certificate.
+   In order to do so, you need [Microsoft Office tools](https://visualstudio.microsoft.com/vs/features/office-tools/) to be installed and to add a test certificate.
    > Project > AutoLoadPyxelRestAddIn > Signing
 3. Microsoft Excel must be closed while executing the following script from within pyxelrest root folder:

         developer_install.bat